 It is not currently possible to predict who will experience a relapse in their cancer, even if they have had intensive chemotherapy.

-On average, 77% of people with this cancer will live 5 years after diagnosis compared with individuals who do not have this cancer.
-This survival rate is 8–16% lower than that of hormone receptor-positive breast cancer, in which the cancer cells have estrogen receptors, progesterone receptors, or both.
+On average, 77% of people with this cancer will live 5 years after diagnosis compared with those without this form of cancer.
+This survival rate is 8–16% lower than that of hormone receptor-positive breast cancer, where the cancer cells have estrogen receptors, progesterone receptors, or both.

 Triple-negative breast cancer can recur in various areas of the body and at local, regional, and distant levels: